dyabalnoob/gulffalcon/replit.md

 # Overview

-This is a modern full-stack web application for a men's fashion company called "مؤسسة الصقر الخليجي" (Gulf Falcon Corporation).
-The application features a comprehensive product catalog, brand management, image gallery, and contact system designed specifically for Middle Eastern men's fashion including traditional garments like thobes, mishlahs, and bishts.
-The application is built with Arabic-first design and RTL (right-to-left) support, featuring modern UI components, animations, and glassmorphism design elements.
+This is an ultra-luxurious, modern full-stack web application for a men's fashion company called "مؤسسة الصقر الخليجي" (Gulf Falcon Corporation).
+The application has been designed as a premium platform suitable for royalty, ministers, and high-profile officials.
+It features a comprehensive product catalog, brand management, image gallery, and contact system designed specifically for Middle Eastern men's fashion including traditional garments like thobes, mishlahs, and bishts.

+The application showcases:
+- **Luxurious Design**: Gold, royal purple, and black color scheme inspired by luxury brands
+- **Premium Typography**: Cormorant Garamond font for elegant appearance
+- **Advanced Visual Effects**: Shimmer animations, golden glow effects, and luxury borders
+- **Sophisticated Glass Effects**: Enhanced glassmorphism with golden accents
+- **Arabic-first Design**: Full RTL support with refined Arabic typography

 # User Preferences